curityio/spa-using-token-handler/code/spa/README.md

-# Example SPA using Back End for Front End
+# Example SPA using The Token Handler Pattern

-An SPA code example, secured via OpenID Connect and the Back End for Front End (BFF) pattern.

 ## Configuration